My Little Grass Shack in Kealakekua, Hawaii: Popularity and early recordings

 Noble sent the sheet music to bandleader Ted Fio Rito at the Ambassador Hotel in Los Angeles where he was regularly playing the Cocoanut Grove radio remote (a nationwide broadcast of live big band ballroom concerts).
 Fio Rito had been doing radio remotes since 1924 when he was co-leader of a band with Dan Russo (coincidentally, a co-writer of "Back in Hackensack, New Jersey").
 Fio Rito liked the song well enough to "push it by playing it on his radio program."

 Fio Rito recorded "My Little Grass Shack" on December 13, 1933, for Brunswick Records.
 The big band arrangement featured guitarist Muzzy Marcellino singing the vocal chorus and The Debutantes, a vocal trio, singing the verses.
-The song was number one on the Billboard charts for fourteen weeks.
+The song reached number one on Billboard and stayed on the charts for 14 weeks.
 Fio Rito recorded the song again in 1938 for Decca, The Debutantes performing all the vocals.

 That was not, however, the earliest recording, made for Victor on September 14, 1933, in New York City by the Noelani Hawaiian Orchestra under the title "My Little Grass Shack (Kealakekua)".
 The hapa haole arrangement featured lap steel guitar and ukulele.
 Cogswell's songwriting credit is incorrectly attributed to Rebecca Roback on the label.

 Another hapa haole version pre-dated Fio Rito, recorded for Brunswick on November 11, 1933, by future Hawaiian Music Hall of Fame honoree and lap-steel guitar master Sol Hoʻopiʻi and His Novelty Quartet.
 Other big bands recorded the song during the 1930s, The Ben Pollack Orchestra charting with a recording made for Columbia in January, 1934.